Regine Olsen: Later years and marriage to Johan Frederik Schlegel

 On 16 April 1843 Kierkegaard was leaving Vor Frue Church when he saw Olsen who nodded to him which Kierkegaard understood to mean she had forgiven him.
-This was an important interaction for them which would signify Olsen moving on.
+This was an important interaction for them which would signify that Olsen had moved on.
 Kierkegaard would later write in his journal:

 On 3 November 1847 Olsen married her former tutor, Johan Frederik Schlegel, in the Church of Our Saviour in Copenhagen.
 The marriage was happy and stable.
 The two even read aloud to each other passages from Kierkegaard's writings, which were then getting much attention in Denmark.
 Poet Anthony Walton imagines Kierkegard's state of mind on the day of her wedding:

 On a number of occasions in 1849, Olsen and Kierkegaard crossed each other's paths, beginning with dispersing from church after Mass, and later on the routes for afternoon walks both of them took.
 On 19 November 1849 Frederik Schlegel received a letter from Kierkegaard entreating him to allow him to speak to Olsen.
 Schlegel did not respond to the letter and denied Kierkegaard further requests to talk with Olsen.
 On the 10th of September 1852, the twelfth anniversary of their engagement, they met once again but neither engaged in conversation, just admiration, which Kierkegaard found agonizing.
 On Christmas day of that year, they met once again; however Kierkegaard noted that it seemed as if she was waiting for him or someone at least.
 Kierkegaard found the exchange to be odd and deeply personal and even afterwards he felt as if she was "searching me with her eyes".
 Soon afterwards, Frederik was appointed governor of the Danish West Indies, and Olsen accompanied him there, departing on 17 March 1855.
 Before leaving she visited Kierkegaard one last time exclaiming to him, “God bless you — may good things come your way!”
 She was never to see Kierkegaard again.

 Olsen found the journey to be troublesome citing the "complete spiritual apathy" as the worst element in her letter to her sister and confidant Cornelia.
 She also found it hard parting from her mother Regine Frederikke, now a widow of six years after the death of her husband Terkild; Maria her eldest sister whose house Olsen and friends would frequent in summer; and most importantly her sister Cornelia who Olsen was closest to in age and nature.
 Cornelia was strongly admired by not only Olsen, but Kierkegaard as well, who described her as the "most excellent female character I have known and the only who has compelled my admiration" and a character of a similar name appeared in The Seducer's Diary.